MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-create-public-folder-mailbox.md

 > The following error occurred during Validation in agent "Provisioning Policy Agent": "The number of "Mailbox" objects in the organization "\<organization name\>" has reached or exceeded the resource quota (1000) enforced by policy "Recipient Quota Policy: PublicFolderMailboxCountQuota"."

-The issue occurs regardless of whether you try to create the public folder mailbox in the Exchange admin center (EAC) or by using the PowerShell [New-Mailbox](/powershell/module/exchange/new-mailbox) cmdlet.
+The issue occurs regardless of whether you try to create the public folder mailbox in the Exchange admin center (EAC) or by using the [New-Mailbox](/powershell/module/exchange/new-mailbox) PowerShell cmdlet.

 ## Cause

 ### Cause for error 1

 When you create a new public folder mailbox, Exchange Online automatically configures it as a hierarchy-serving mailbox.
-However, for each tenant, Exchange Online [limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#storage-limits) to 100 the number of public folder mailboxes that are [hierarchy-serving](https://techcommunity.microsoft.com/t5/exchange-team-blog/introduction-to-public-folder-hierarchy-sync/ba-p/609344#toc-hId--55837873).
+However, for each tenant, Exchange Online sets a limit of 100 for the number of public folder mailboxes that are [hierarchy-serving](https://techcommunity.microsoft.com/t5/exchange-team-blog/introduction-to-public-folder-hierarchy-sync/ba-p/609344#toc-hId--55837873).
 Error 1 occurs if you try to create another hierarchy-serving public folder mailbox after your tenant reaches the limit.

 ### Cause for error 2

-For each tenant, Exchange Online [limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#storage-limits) to 1,000 the total number of public folder mailboxes.
+For each tenant, Exchange Online sets a limit of 1,000 for the total number of public folder mailboxes.
 However, your tenant has a lower limit of 100.
 Error 2 occurs if you try to create another public folder mailbox after your tenant reaches the lower limit.

 ### Cause for error 3

-For each tenant, Exchange Online [limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#storage-limits) to 1,000 the total number of public folder mailboxes.
+For each tenant, Exchange Online sets a limit of 1,000 for the total number of public folder mailboxes.
 Error 3 occurs if you try to create another public folder mailbox after your tenant reaches the limit.

+> [!NOTE]
+> For more information about public folder mailbox limits in Exchange Online, see [Storage limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#storage-limits).

 ## Solution